milvl/inverse-battleships/README.md

 For detailed information about the project, please refer to the [documentation](./docs/doc.md).

+>For ease of use, a server is hosted at `94.130.104.142:8887`.
+You can connect to it using the client provided in this repository.
+NOTICE: The protocol is not secure (plain text), so avoid using sensitive information.

 ## Features
 - Two-player turn-based gameplay.
 - Shared 9×9 board with inverted ship rules: